Blog Post

 1. Eviction Notice in North Carolina

 Serving a written eviction notice is the first step to evict a tenant.
 The proper eviction notice to serve the tenant must be relevant to the violation committed.
-For issues related to a tenant who did not pay rent, that lead to evictions a landlord must give the renter after a lease violation a proper notice called the “10-day Demand for to Pay.”
+For issues related to a tenant who did not make a rental payment, that lead to evictions a landlord must give the renter after a lease violation a proper notice called the “10-day Demand for to Pay.”

 Simply put, this written notice allows the tenant a maximum eviction notice period of ten days to either pay past due rent or vacate the North Carolina rental property.
-If the tenant fails to pay rent owed within the time frame outlined in the proper notice, you can go ahead and file an eviction lawsuit against them.
-Failure make rent payments or paying rent late goes against the rental agreement, and is therefore warranted for an eviction process in North Carolina.
+If the tenant fails to pay rent owed within the time frame outlined in the notice, you can go ahead and file an eviction lawsuit against them as a landlord.
+If a tenant fails to make rent payments or paying rent late, it goes against the rental or lease agreement, and is therefore warranted for an eviction process in North Carolina.

 • Weekly – serve a 2-day notice